 Shelly Strong, MD, Central and Priority Pediatrics

-QPR (Question, Persuade, Refer) Trainings – Several SPC founding members are currently in process of getting certified to teach QPR to local concerned adults.
+QPR (Question, Persuade, Refer) Trainings – Several SPC founding members are currently certified to teach QPR to local concerned adults.
 QPR is a simple educational program that teaches ordinary citizens how to recognize a mental health emergency and how to get a person at risk the help they need.
 It is also an action plan that can result in lives saved.
 QPR’s research and evaluations to date have shown positive results.
 SPC members are going to offer small group trainings for coaches, concerned community members, church groups, and other adults who would like to improve their ability to better help teens in need.
-Check back for details about how to book a training in your east metro area.
+Contact Renee Penticoff at 651.255.6678 to book a training in your east metro area.